sid-kailasa/hyprland-dots/README.md

      **TIPS:**
      > - You can preview the theme without logging out using the following command: <br/>
      > ```sddm-greeter-qt6 --test-mode --theme /usr/share/sddm/themes/sddm-astronaut-theme/```
-     > - You can also replace the original Main.qml with mine if you want the custom padding in my login screen.
+     > - You can also replace the original Main.qml with mine if you want the custom padding visible in my login screen.
+     > - For your changes to be visible, you need to 'Install Theme' every time a change is made after running the LOCAL sddm-astronaut-theme/setup.sh